gonzex/test_abidocs/doc/input_variables/basic.md

 This corresponds to the maximum number of symmetry operations of a 2x2x2 undistorted supercell.
 Going beyond that number will make the code stop very rapidly.
-If you want nevertheless, for testing purposes, to treat a larger number of symmetries, change the initialization of "msym" in the abinit.F90 main routine, then recompile the code.
+If you want nevertheless, for testing purposes, to treat a larger number of symmetries, change [[maxnsym]].

-For [[GW]] calculation, the user might want to select only the symmetry operations whose non-symmorphic translation vector [[tnons]] is zero.
+For GW calculation, the user might want to select only the symmetry operations whose non-symmorphic translation vector [[tnons]] is zero.
 This can be done with the help of the input variable [[symmorphi]]

 * * *